danielmalmros/gulp-beast-boilerplate/README.md

 Personalized Frontend workflow from Harvest Boilerplate by Daniel Malmros.

 You'll need to have Gulp installed.
 If you already have Gulp installed, you can skip the following line.
-It is as simple as running:
+To install gulp simply run the following line in your terminal:
 * `npm install -g gulp`

 * Run `npm-install.cmd` to install dev dependencies.
-Use sudo if needed.
+On mac fire up terminal and type `npm install` use sudo if needed.

 During development mode, run the default task so you'll have watchers and browser sync.
 * Run `start-beast.cmd` to set fire on this beast!